brack3t/django-brackets/docs/mixins/http.md

 ## AllVerbsMixin

-The `AllVerbsMixin` allows you to easily create a view that responds with a single method, regardless of the HTTP verb (`GET`, `PUT`, etc) used to request it.
+The `AllVerbsMixin` allows you to create a view that responds with a single method, regardless of the HTTP verb (`GET`, `PUT`, etc) used in the request.

 ```py
 from brackets.mixins import AllVerbsMixin